FarronF/limerick-council-meetings/meetings/2018/03/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd January 2018.md

 ***events.***

-It was agreed to refer this Motion to the Cultural Strategic Policy Committee.--- 14
+It was agreed to refer this Motion to the Cultural Strategic Policy Committee.
+---
+14

 14.